Submission & Scoring of Fish

 Example of a correct submission

 Below is a great example of a fish submission that is correctly done.
+Note that the fish is also on a Ketch measuring board – that is the only permitted brand for use in CKA competition.
 We thank our friends at Northern Virginia Kayak Bass Anglers for permission to use the graphic.

 The examples below illustrate common deduction and disqualification scenarios.
 For more information, see the Rules page as well.